rets-mah-ekaj/Solutions-to-Competitive-Programming/README.md

-# Codeforces-Solutions
+# Solutions to Competitive Programming
-Solutions of Codeforces Practice Questions
+Solutions of Practice Questions from various platforms.
+At present, I am just working on Codeforces.

 Hi geeks!
 I know that this is pretty common that Coders out there submit their code on the platform and upload a copy on Github.